-Mr. Houseal discussed the character of the development and notes that there are no Village requirements or restrictions.
+Mr. Houseal discussed the character of the development and notes that there are no Village requirements or restrictions regarding the appearance of the building.
 He said that he applauds many aspects of this proposal such as the investment in the area and the environmental contamination that will be cleaned up.
 He said there are different opinions on the design of the building and the architect on the Development Review Board can address that.